 6 Common & Helpful Features In POS Systems

 If you’re shopping around for a new POS system, you’ll quickly discover that they are not all created equal.
 Even systems with similar price points may have very different feature offerings.
 Here a few features you’ll want to keep an eye out for.

 - Inventory Management: A good inventory system can be invaluable to a small business.
-In restaurants, the ability to track ingredients in real-time and set automatic stock alerts is extremely useful while, for retail establishments, some systems come with the ability to create your own purchase orders and track inventory across multiple locations.
+In restaurants, the ability to track ingredients in real-time and set automatic stock alerts is extremely useful, while, for retail establishments, some systems come with the ability to create your own purchase orders and track inventory across multiple locations.
 Just be aware that some systems charge extra for access to inventory management or advanced inventory management features.

 - Loyalty: Loyalty can be a great way to increase profits for your business by giving customers a reason to frequent your store again.
 Depending on the program, customers can store up points or earn rewards based on the amount of money they spend.
-Many POS systems include their own loyalty program within their software which is a huge plus.
-Sometimes access to that loyalty program will cost extra or will need to be set up through a third-party integration.
+Many POS systems include their own loyalty programs within their software, which is a huge plus.
+Sometimes, access to that loyalty program will cost extra or will need to be set up through a third-party integration.
 Along these lines, some systems have their own gift card creation function, giving you the option to make and distribute either physical or electronic gift cards.

 - Reporting: Most POS systems will also come with some form of base reporting.
 If you’re a smaller business or one that doesn’t plan to rely on analytics much, you may be perfectly happy with a system with just a handful of basic reports.
 But if you’re really wanting to track your efficiency and pinpoint top-selling items or star employees, you’ll want reporting that does a bit more.
 Some systems come with an extremely generous offering of reports and some offer bulked up reporting as an add-on for an additional fee.